will-wow/contacts/docs/blog.md

 Then it happens.
 That moment where the dev teams says "oh no, should we have used React?"
 Maybe a users say the interface feels “clunky."
 Or maybe the next big feature is wizard, with lots of state, conditional fields based on values from previous pages, a dynamic progress bar, validation that should warn you about missing data but not stop you from progressing until you try to submit... the stuff they invented SPAs to deal with.

 That doesn't mean the team made a mistake going with Rails!
 SPAs add drag to any project, and if you can get an MVP out faster without one then you're in a great place.
-But still, it would be nice if there was something in between; something that had the size and simplicity of jQuery, with the more powerful declarative abstractions of React.
+But still, it would be nice if there was something in between: something that had the size and simplicity of jQuery, with the more powerful declarative abstractions of React.

 ## Svelte to the Rescue